Contact Us

 Special Recreational Opportunities

 Brentwood House staff provide leisure and recreation programming throughout the day.
-Activities include exercises (strength, stretch, balance, neighbourhood walk), and options that are tailored to residents’ personal interests and preferences, bingo, mental aerobic activities, art, sing along choir, music therapy, Music and memory, pet visits and more.
+Activities include exercises (strength, stretch, balance, neighbourhood walk) and options that are tailored to residents’ personal interests and preferences, such as bingo, mental aerobic activities, art, sing-along choir, music therapy, Music & Memory, pet visits, and more.
 Bus outings are scheduled once or twice a month and take in local happenings and events.

 Accessibility

 Brentwood House is accessible for those who are independent in their mobility.
-Walkers and canes can be accommodated if person is using independently.
-There is an elevator, however people residing on the second floor must be able to use stairs to exit in event of an emergency.
-Wheelchairs cannot be accommodated.
+Walkers and canes can be accommodated if the person is using them independently.
+There is an elevator, however, people residing on the second floor must be able to use stairs to exit in the event of an emergency.

 Motorized Scooter Policy